The Fabulous Homes Where Jennifer Aniston has Lived

 Jen listed it for $42 million back in 2011 and it eventually sold for $38 million.
 The home features five bedrooms, seven full baths and a half bath.
 Think that’s big?
 Check out these stunning homes that rank among the biggest in the U.S.

 Aniston and Stephen Shadley renovated portions of the house, which utilizes green living and smart home technology.
-Check out the 20 best smart home tech products coming out.

 The home in Beverly Hills included several water features, like this one.
 There was also an outdoor fireplace, an outdoor living room and a kitchen set.
 Check out our collection of water features to give you some inspiration for a project.